-This story has been brought to you by WorldRemit in partnership with Rootencial.
-Rootencial is a social initiative celebrating the roots and potential of African and African diaspora communities, while also aiming to create opportunities for them.
+WorldRemit has partnered with Rootencial - a social initiative celebrating the roots and potential of African and African diaspora communities, while also aiming to create opportunities for them.

 Our story is of Muna Lobé, a shining example of someone with very similar goals in her work.
 An anthropologist by training and global nomad, Muna founded and leads a unique creative consulting agency, AYA Consulting.

-In an interview with Muna, Josefina Bonsundy-Nvumba, founder of Rootencial found out more about Muna’s life, work, influences and aims.
-In particular, she spoke to Muna about the role art plays in our societies, the difference between short-term trending fads and longer-lasting cultural contributions, plus the need to invest in African, Carribean and diaspora art initiatives.
+In an interview with Muna, Josefina Bonsundy-Nvumba, the founder of Rootencial, found out more about Muna’s life, work, influences, and aims.
+In particular, she spoke to Muna about the role art plays in our societies, the difference between short-term trending fads and longer-lasting cultural contributions, and the need to invest in African or Caribbean diaspora art initiatives.

-Hello Muna, please tell us about yourself, your work and the journey you’ve taken to get where you are today.
+Hello Muna, tell us about yourself and the journey you’ve taken to get where you are today.